 What Does It Mean to Fear The Lord? - Blessed is everyone who fears the Lord, who walks in his ways!

-I have been told that the worst thing you can do in a car is over correct.
+I have tried to emphasize to the boys one of the worst things they can do while driving is to over correct.
 If your car goes off the road and you jerk it to try to get back on the road you will overcorrect and usually make things worse.
 The truth is that we can overcorrect more than just a car, and end up making a mess of things.

 Twice in this song we are told if we want to find true happiness we must fear the Lord.
 For most of us here this morning that sounds strange, because we have overcorrected.
 There was a time when hell fire and brimstone sermons were in vogue.
 There were sermons written like Jonathan Edward’s “Sinners in the Hands of an Angry God” that caused people to faint and fall into the aisle as he preached about the wrath of God.

-We understood that just looking at the wrath of God was not a complete picture, so we began to look at His love and grace and instead of coming to a complete picture of who God is, we overcorrected and Jesus became my homeboy.
-We have minimized the call to fear God down to having some respect for Him.
+We understood that just looking at the wrath of God was not a complete picture, so we began to look at His love and grace and instead of coming to a complete picture of who God is, we overcorrected and Jesus became my best friend.
+We minimized the call to fear God down to having some type of general respect for Him.
 And since Jesus is my pal then what does it matter if I worship Him, what does it matter if I put Him first, or last, or somewhere in between.
-He’s ok with what ever I choose to do because that’s what real friends do.
+God is going to be ok with what ever I choose to do because that’s what real friends do.

-All throughout the pages of the Bible we see the fear of the Lord.
+All throughout the pages of the Bible we see that the Lord is awesome and His presence invites fear.
 In Isaiah 6, the prophet finds himself in the throne room of God and says, How terrible it is for me!
 I cried out.
 I'm about to be destroyed!
 My mouth speaks sinful words.
 And I live among people who speak sinful words.
 Now I have seen the King with my own eyes.
 He is the LORD who rules over all.